saunakatti/saunakatti.github.io/README.md

 - Take inspo from indie websites

+- Add blog with recent post(s) on homepage

+- Add library for read books to force me to read more

 - Major cleanup at some point
   - Make IDs and Classes more understandable and remove unneeded ones
   - Remove pointless configuraton